 Some people say he was merely a good teacher, but this is not a possibility either.
 If he was just a good teacher, then he could not make the claims he made, have them be false, and still be a good person.
 We cannot put him in the category of “only a good teacher.”

 A final possibility is that Jesus’ later followers made up his claims to deity.
 However, the apostles wrote the New Testament within a couple of generations of the events they recorded, which is not nearly enough time to distort a true story into a legend.
-This would be like someone today claiming that John F. Kennedy performed many miracles, claimed to be God, and rose from the dead.
+Today, this would be like someone claiming that Ronald Reagan performed many miracles, claimed to be God, and rose from the dead.
 People would dismiss anyone who made claims like that as a fraud.
 But people living at the time of the New Testament were not able to refute Christianity’s claims.

+We must recognize that we are incapable of fixing our sin problem on our own.
 The only way we can truly deal with our sin problem is to place our faith in Christ and trust Jesus to fix it for us.
-We must recognize that we are incapable of fixing our sin on our own.
 We must believe the facts of the gospel, acknowledge our sins, turn away from them, and then live a life following his teachings.

 Trusting Jesus is more than just intellectual assent.
 This is like how we interact with a chair.
 We can know everything about a chair, describe it, and say that we believe it will hold us up.
 But we do not have faith that the chair will support us until we act and sit in it.
 Saving faith is a gift, but it requires us to trust and act.